Understand these two roles to match the right financial task with the right professional.

 - Categorizing credit card and other daily expenses

 - Processing payroll

-Depending on the size of your business and the frequency of your bookkeeping needs, you may choose to handle basic bookkeeping tasks yourself, assign these tasks to an existing employee, contract with a third party bookkeeping service or hire a full-time bookkeeper for your company.
-Some accounting firms also offer bookkeeping services at a separate bookkeeping rate.
+Depending on the size of your business and the frequency of your bookkeeping needs, you might choose to handle basic bookkeeping tasks yourself, assign these tasks to an existing employee, contract with a third-party bookkeeping service or hire a full-time bookkeeper for your company.
+Some accounting firms also offer bookkeeping services at a separate rate.

-These higher level, more specialized tasks should be handled by a certified public accountant (CPA), or by one or more non-certified accountants only with the careful oversight of a CPA:
+These higher-level, more specialized tasks should be handled by a CPA (or by noncertified accountants with the careful oversight of a CPA):

 - Creating and managing the chart of accounts